-The fictional writings of Charles Dickens (1812 - 1870), Alexandre Dumas the elder (1802 - 1870), and Victor Hugo (1802 - 1885) are filled with incredible coincidences in which characters turn out to have more ties to each other than a reader would initially expect.
+The fictional writings of Charles Dickens (1812 - 1870) and Alexandre Dumas the elder (1802 - 1870) are filled with incredible coincidences in which characters turn out to have more ties to each other than a reader would initially expect.
 Similar things happen repeatedly in the relatively real world of mathematics.
-One particularly striking and easily stated example is the appearance of the geometrically important number π in the theory of mathematical probability.
-Our interest here lies with some novel examples of mathematical systems which satisfy the incidence axioms given above and are useful in nongeometrical contexts.
+One particularly striking and easily stated example is the appearance of the geometrically important number $\pi$ in the theory of mathematical probability.
+Our interest here lies with some novel examples of mathematical systems satisfying the incidence axioms given above.